 Small and mighty

 Weight: 734g | Controller: Yes | Camera resolution: 12.35MP | Battery Size: 3830mAh | Range: 4.3 miles

-The Mavic Pro is the smallest drone in DJI's lineup, and features folding arms so it can be stowed away in your bag.
-Don't let its diminutive size fool you though – this pint-sized flyer boasts the kind of performance that DJI's other drones are famous for.
+Until the DJI Spark came along, the Mavic Pro was the smallest drone in DJI's lineup, and features folding arms so it can be stowed away in your bag.
+Don't let its diminutive size fool you though – this pint-sized flyer boasts the kind of performance that DJI's larger drones are famous for.

 The camera is mounted on a gimbal, which is unusual for drones of this size.
 It delivers fantastic results with both photos and video in good lighting, although the small size of the sensor means low-light shooting can sometimes be tricky.
 The Mavic Pro has a top speed of around 40mph, so it's no slouch in that department, and the battery is good for around 20 to 25 minutes of aerial action.

 As is the case with other DJI drones, the Mavic Pro comes with a dedicated remote control that uses your phone's display to show you exactly what the device is seeing.
 Range is quoted as being over 4 miles, giving you the opportunity to capture some amazing stills and video without worrying about the connection dropping.

 Weight: 1202.02g | Controller: Yes | Camera resolution: 14MP | Battery Size: 5200mAh

 It's rare for a company to put the looks of its drone ahead of core functionality, but the Xiro Xplorer V certainly looks unique, especially when it's up in the air.
 This device really does look the business thanks to its sharp edges, LED lighting and fetching camo color scheme.
 All of this fits nearly into a specially designed backpack, which is an optional extra but comes highly recommended.